KTHFSDV/sbg_ros_driver/README.md

 To run roscore:

 ```
+make
-make roscore
+root@5b9f03a3e9de:/home/fs_workspace# roscore
 ```

 To run roslaunch:

 ```
-make roslaunch ARGS="package launchfile.launch"
+make
+root@5b9f03a3e9de:/home/fs_workspace# roslaunch package launchfile.launch
 ```

 For example, to run the complete simulation:

 ```
-make roslaunch ARGS="vehicle fs_simulation.launch"
+make
+root@5b9f03a3e9de:/home/fs_workspace# roslaunch vehicle fs_simulation.launch
 ```

-Go to http://localhost:6901/ to view your graphical dekstop, where you will see simulations and applications will appear.
+If you use VNC, go to http://localhost:6901/ to use your graphical dekstop (where you can rviz for example).

 ## Deployment - Nvidia Xavier